adaptyteam/adapty-docs/versioned_docs/version-3.0/getting-started-with-server-side-api.md

 :::

-To use the API effectively, you need a unique ID for your users.
-This could be an email, phone number, or your internal ID.
-Without it, you won’t be able to identify the same user across multiple platforms.

 ## Case 1: Syncing subscribers between web and mobile

 1. If you use web payment providers like Stripe, ChargeBee, or others, you can sync your subscribers easily.
 Here’s how: